Global Transportation Management System Market Size, Share, Value, and Competitive Landscape 2020-2026

+Global Transportation Management System (TMS) Market is valued approximately USD 70 billion in 2019 and is anticipated to grow with a healthy growth rate of more than 16% over the forecast period 2020-2026.
+Transportation Management System is a platform designed to streamline the transportation process. .
 That eradicates human error and enhance the effectiveness of the business.
 This TMS is the necessity for reverse logistics procedure.
 This technology evaluates and report complete shipping data, monitor vendor and carrier accomplishment, improve routing and mode, and also gives end-to-end visibility of transportation movement.
 Digital Revolution in Transport is one of the key driving forces in the market growth.
 Through these digital technologies, such as Radio-Frequency Identification (RFID) and collaboration platforms, TMS providers are discovering ways to fulfill real-time economy demand for a timely and faster accomplishment of business process in each industry.
 Timing, Speed, optimization and efficiency are the key factors in transportation and logistics, which are attainable owing to the implementation of digital technologies.
 Consequently, the digital technologies are revolutionizing the landscape of the transportation industry, thus encouraging TMS vendors and third-party sources to incorporate digitized systems for transportation activities and supply chain management.
 For instance, in January 2017, MercuryGate International introduced its Logistics Integrator Program to combine the proficiency of MercuryGate’s TMS technology with pre-certified Logistics Services Providers (LSPs).
-Similarly, In May 2017, Oracle added new capabilities to its logistic cloud solutions, namely, Oracle Transportation Management (OTM) Cloud and Oracle Global Trade Management (GTM) Cloud.
-The new capabilities are expected to modernize the transportation process, upsurge the rate of perfect order performance, and decrease the order cycle times.
-Furthermore, advent of IoT and Big Data is expected to create significant growth opportunity in the market over the forecast period.
-However, high installation and integration costs impedes the growth of the market over the forecast period of 2020-2026.

 ALSO READ: https://articlescad.com/ethyl-acetate-industry-opportunities-business-growth-comprehensive-analysis-competitive-landscape-690127.html